 Thanks for the support

 We are very grateful to our cooperation partner the Wiener Symphoniker.
-The Austrian Mauthausen Committee as the organiser had the invaluable support of a number of organisations, including the Verein GEDENKDIENST, the Austrian Jewish Community, the Documentation Archive of the Austrian Resistance, as well as the active help of the City of Vienna’s marketing department, the City of Vienna and the Office of the Austrian Chancellor who have helped made the Festival of Joy possible.
-The support of the Federal Government and the Viennese City Government was also vital in making this possible.
+The Austrian Mauthausen Committee as the organiser had the invaluable support of a number of organisations, including the Verein GEDENKDIENST, the Austrian Jewish Community and the Documentation Archive of the Austrian Resistance.

 The Verein GEDENKDIENST is an independent NGO, not linked to any religion or political party and run in the main by volunteers.
 As historically and politically engaged people, the members of the organisation are convinced that there is an individual and societal responsibility to critically examine history and the current political and societal developments.
 The aim of the Verein GEDENKDIENST is therefore to offer socio-political educational work, to commemorate the victims of the National Socialist politics of persecution and annihilation, and present the Nazi past and its context and continuities in Austrian society and politics critically and – when necessary – to challenge them.
 As a nationally accredited sending organisation, the Verein has sent young people to memorial sites, research centres and educational organisations that address topics relating to the Holocaust and National Socialism, as well as support and care centres for victims of National Socialist persecution.